Nil9711/ConvertToHebrewDate/README.md

 # Hebrew date calculator

+Hebrew-date converter!
-An app used to find the hebrew date of a given date and display it can also be used to find out the week's parasha , made by me using react + redux !
+An app used to find the hebrew date of any given date.

+* React Hooks
+* Axios
+* Using hebcal Converter API .